 - Include a cover letter or email that summarises the key issues that were considered by the provider under its internal processes and the provider’s response to the complaint.

-- Include a contents page or index of the information being sent to us.
+- Include a contents page or index of the information you are sending us.
 This makes it easier for us to check we have all the information we asked for, especially if the contents page or index:

 - says where the documents can be found for example, section 1, page 108, Stage 1 Appeal.doc